aabd38wst/KGC-knowledge-graph/README.md

 * The Networker: https://kgc20.infoloom.com/names/ (guest/preview2020)

 ## How to contribute
-To contribute, fork this repository, update the graph and submit a pull request
+To contribute, fork this repository, update the graph, and submit a pull request.

 ## Contributors:
 * Evan Volow